1133 Waimanu

 No analysis available

-The remarks repeatedly describe the stall as unassigned, which is inconsistent with deeded/owned parking.
-The ability to rent a second stall through lottery also supports that parking is not deeded to the unit.
+The remarks repeatedly describe the parking stall as unassigned, which is inconsistent with deeded/owned parking.
+I found no indication that the parking stall is deeded with the unit.

 No analysis available